DuckyMomo20012/tracking-activities/README.md

   - **Edit activate.txt**: `activate.txt` timestamps, which allows children to
     use computer.

-    - Only when file `activate.txt` is closed, then data is uploaded to Google Drive folder.
+    - Only when file `activate.txt` is closed, then data uploaded to Google Drive folder.

     - Timestamps symbol (for `activate.txt`):